-The Lord laid a different burden on my heart, probably because He’s been convicting me of a severe lack in my own life.
+The Lord has recently been convicting me of a severe lack in my own life.

 Lack of prayer for the President.

 There are probably lots of factors contributing to this grave omission from my prayer life.
 But they don’t really amount to a single bit of difference.

 I don’t want to soften the blow and call it an oversight.
 I don’t want to assuage the guilt and say it was unintentional.

 I just want to repent.

 “First of all, then, I urge that supplications,

 prayers, intercessions, and thanksgivings be made for all people,

 for kings and all who are in high positions,

 that we may lead a peaceful and quiet life,